johanzi/crispr_cas9_arabidopsis/README.md

 More information on https://www.addgene.org/50590/

-Plasmid available in genebank format in `plasmids/pCBC_DT1T2.gbk`.
+Plasmid available in genebank format in [plasmids/pCBC_DT1T2.gbk](plasmids/pCBC_DT1T2.gbk).
 This file can be open with the free software SnapGene viewer (download [here](https://www.snapgene.com/snapgene-viewer/)).

-This vector contains 2 single guide RNAs (sgRNAs) target sequences (Ns).
-More targets can be added by adding primers with specific overhanging sequence for Golden Gate assembly.
+This vector contains 2 sgRNAs (Ns).
+More target sequences can be added by adding primers with specific overhanging sequence for Golden Gate assembly.
 See more details about Golden Gate assembly on [NEB website](https://international.neb.com/applications/cloning-and-synthetic-biology/dna-assembly-and-cloning/golden-gate-assembly).

-The main principle to understand is that a type IIS restriction enzyme such as *BsaI*, used here, is able to cut besides its actual recognition site, allowing to create non-palindromic overhangs which allow directional cloning.
+The main principle to understand GoldenGate cloning is that a type IIS restriction enzyme such as *BsaI*, used here, is able to cut besides its actual recognition site, allowing to create non-palindromic overhangs which allow directional cloning.

 *BsaI* restriction site: